anushakal/MedQ/README.md

     * Ensured the UI is clean and intuitive to use.
 * **Home Page:**
     * Built a basic home page with a functional "Messages" button (other buttons are currently non-clickable placeholders).
+* As of now, the LLM tries to imitate a clinician’s response.

 ### 2. Future Steps (Design)